 Not all couples are meant to be—and Sam (Ted Danson) and Diane (Shelley Long) from Cheers were the perfect example of that.
 These two were pretty mismatched from the beginning: He was a womanizing bartender, and she was an aspiring writer working as a cocktail waitress.
 What existed between these two was purely sexual tension, which is why their numerous attempts at starting a relationship never worked out.
 The final time they decided to give it a shot was in the series finale, which brought in 84.4 million viewers—making it the second most-watched series finale of all time.
 Sam and Diane were set to marry and ride off into the sunset together, but they realized, like Kevin and Winnie, that they simply weren't meant to be.

 Roseanne and Dan, Roseanne

-One thing that also isn’t mentioned too much is that they were an overweight couple without that element being the butt of the joke.
-Plus, how many other romances have we seen that could go away for nearly 20 years and come back to wow audiences again?
-Even though the Roseanne revival met its end after a racist controversy surrounding Barr, it’s hard not to think fondly of the couple in their 1980s and ’90s glory.
+And how many other romances have we seen that could go away for nearly 20 years and come back to wow audiences again?
+While the Roseanne revival met its end after a racist controversy surrounding Barr, it's hard not to think fondly of the couple in their '80s and '90s glory.